 Student enrollment and attendance are primary factors in the computation of most funding formulas for public schools in the State of California.
-Enrollment is expected to increase in fiscal year 2018-19.
+Enrollment is expected to decrease in fiscal year 2019-20.

 The future predictions require management to plan carefully and prudently to provide the resources to meet student needs over the next several years.